acheul/mdbook-collectors/mdbook-collector/readme.md

 > 🪧 Mind that the `mdbook serve` watches `src` directory.
 Once you start `mdbook serve` command then change any contents under `src` directory, the collector will rebuild the json file and this leads to a repeat loop of watch and serve.
 To prevent this, make a **.gitignore** file at the book's root directory and add the to-be-built json file's name.

-### path_key
+### add_title
-The collector makes a json map whose key is each post's name and whose value is a sub map parsed from each post's source file.
+The collector makes a json map whose key is each post's url path and whose value is a sub map parsed from each post's source file.

-The collector insert one more information to the sub map: each post's path.
-Hereby the inserted value is the actual path and its key is designated from the `path_key` configuration.
-Default is `path`.
+The collector insert one more information to the sub map: each post's title as a value and "title" as a key.
+If you don't want to add title info, set `add_title` false.

-Collected paths can be used to make href link in an additional js file, for example.